- 1 Tower crane mast

 What is tower crane?

-The tower crane is a fixed Crane and have to be mounted On-Site.
-The Tower Crane present itself like a vertical metallic structure having a horizontal boom that can turn over an angle up to 360°.
+The tower crane is a fixed Crane and has to be mounted On-Site.
+The Tower Crane presents itself like a vertical metallic structure having a horizontal boom that can turn over an angle up to 360°.

 The tower crane is the most common in buildings.
 This is attached to the ground (or to some attached structure).
 Due to the reach and height, they can develop they are used a lot in the construction of tall structures.
 The lattice horizontal beam is called a feather and the vertical pillar is called a tower.

 The telescopic cranes are another form of heavy cranes used to transport and maneuver objects from one place to another.
-The telescopic crane usually has the particularity, what distinguishes them from all others of owning a pen or also called “Arrow” that inside carries more than one cylinder.
+The telescopic crane usually has the particularity, which distinguishes them from all others of owning a pen or also called “Jib” that inside carries more than one cylinder.

 Tower crane operators are specialists in the construction industry who operate a specific piece of heavy machinery that lifts, transports and moves construction equipment and materials all over their construction site